 Hi.
-I am a performance historian, trained as an early modernist, who works at the crossroads of dance and art history, literary studies, and media studies.
+I am an historian and performance studies scholar, trained as an early modernist, who works at the crossroads of dance, art history, and philology.
 My research coalesces around the history of the body and critically addresses historical relations between colonial sciences and art/performance modernities, transmediation between visual art, performance, and literary forms, migrations and Indigeneity, and the visual cultures and cultural history of dance and embodied performance.
-To work in such a highly interdisciplinary way, I work to blend historically rigorous storytelling and Digital Humanities methods.
-Alongside my historical work, I keep engaged in the lively study of contemporary practices of art across its “disciplines”.
-As an immigrant researcher in Germany, there is also the fact that I’m ever trying really hard improve my deutschkenntnisse.
+Major topics of interest include the history of dance anthropology, colonial collection and restitution of performance regalia and visual art works of Indigenous peoples of the “far” north, histories of legal regulation of dance and performance, and the scientistic use of dance and the dancing body within colonial theories of civilizational progress.
+To do so, I blend historically rigorous storytelling with fieldwork, archival research, and Digital Humanities methods.
+Alongside my historical work, I keep engaged in the lively study of contemporary practices of art and performance across its “disciplines”.
+As an immigrant researcher in Germany, I’m also ever trying to improve my deutschkenntnisse.

 What’s New: